GSA/digitalgov.gov/content/posts/2015-09-25-negotiating-a-mobile-terms-of-service-agreement.md

 In our personal lives, most of us barely pay attention to Terms of Service (TOS) agreements.
 But in our professional lives, as federal employees, mindlessly clicking through a TOS is not an option.

-The DigitalGov article [Getting to Yes: Working with Vendors to Secure Terms of Service and Federal Friendly Pricing](https://www.WHATEVER/2015/02/06/getting-to-yes-working-with-vendors-to-secure-terms-of-service-and-federal-friendly-pricing/) explored the legal dilemmas that arise when negotiating TOS agreements for government use of tools, and how federal employees can communicate the benefits of federal-friendly agreements to businesses. &#8216;Getting to yes&#8217; also includes gaining the support of your federal team.
+The DigitalGov article [Getting to Yes: Working with Vendors to Secure Terms of Service and Federal Friendly Pricing](({{< relref "getting-to-yes-working-with-vendors-to-secure-terms-of-service-and-federal-friendly-pricing.md" >}})) explored the legal dilemmas that arise when negotiating TOS agreements for government use of tools, and how federal employees can communicate the benefits of federal-friendly agreements to businesses. &#8216;Getting to yes&#8217; also includes gaining the support of your federal team.

-Last year, employees in the Department of Energy (DOE) successfully negotiated three TOS agreements for the launch of their native app, [Lantern Live](https://www.WHATEVER/2014/12/04/find-fuel-during-disasters-with-lantern-live-app/).
+Last year, employees in the Department of Energy (({{< relref "find-fuel-during-disasters-with-lantern-live-app.md" >}})).
 With these agreements in place, their app is available on [Google Play](https://play.google.com/store/apps/details?id=gov.doe.lanternlive).

 Gabriel Soll, an attorney with DOE, shared tips for negotiating TOS agreements for agencies that are releasing their own native apps.